Therian

 To be a fox just feels... right.
 Something about having the traits of a fox, the fur, the ears, the tail, the snout, it all feels like... me.
 I've always felt it, I've dreamed of it, I've had visions of it.
 It is... me

-Created by Navi, crop of image here
+Artwork by CHNLDiVR, crop of image here